Excello-cz/ipsec-xfrm/README.md

 The `ipsec-xfrm-update` script syncs rules from remote service over ssh with [`lftp`](https://lftp.tech/) program, merges all synced files to `ipsechosts-update` and reloads the `ipsec-xfrm` service.
-It is meant to be run by cron job hourly.
+It is meant to be run by cron job hourly. `ipsec-xfrm-update` searches for optional configuration in `/etc/ipsec-xfrm.conf` file which is regular shell script inherited to the `ipsec-xfrm-update` script.
+See default [`ipsec-xfrm.conf`](ipsec-xfrm.conf)

 The `ipsechosts` and `ipsechosts-update` files are blank-separated-value list with following format: